-Easy Rooter is a family-owned and operated full-service plumbing company that specializes in slab leak repairs with more than a decade of experience serving residents throughout the Inland Empire, including desert communities.
+Easy Rooter is a family-owned and operated full-service plumbing company that specializes in slab leak repairs with more than a decade of experience serving residents throughout Beaumont and the surrounding areas, including desert communities.
 If you have a slab leak, call Easy Rooter for fast, professional service from the best plumbing experts in the IE.

 What is a Slab Leak?